-From the Page management screen, you can add, manage, and delete pages appearing on your Wild Apricot site.
+From the Page management screen, you can add, customize, and delete pages appearing on your Wild Apricot site.
 For each page, you can set the page name, URL, type, and access permissions.

 You can add as many sites pages as you want.
 Pages are automatically added to your site menu, though you can hide them and restrict access to them.